eqfy/mem-leak-analyzer/milestones/MILESTONES.md

 ### Brief description of your planned program analysis (and visualisation, if applicable) ideas.

-In a general sense, our program analysis is going to attempt to statically check for memory leaks in C. The output will likely be a combination of red and orange underlines on the problematic C code, with applicable error messages upon hovering over the code (delivered through a VS Code Extension / Language Server).
+In a general sense, our program analysis is going to attempt to statically check for memory leaks in C. The output will likely be a combination of red and orange underlines on the problematic C code, with applicable error messages upon hovering over the code (delivered through a VS Code Extension / Language VisualizerServer).
 Our scope limits to one C file, a single thread, including functions, structs, conditionals, loops, and aliases, if everything goes according to plan.

 ### Notes of any important changes/feedback from TA discussion.